saulpw/visidata/README.md

 ### Help and Support

-If you have a question, issue, or suggestion regarding VisiData, please [create an issue on Github](https://github.com/saulpw/visidata/issues).
+If you have a question, issue, or suggestion regarding VisiData, please [create an issue on Github](https://github.com/saulpw/visidata/issues) or chat with us at #visidata on [freenode.net](https://webchat.freenode.net/).

 ## vdtui